 Is GitPrime still available?

 No. GitPrime was acquired by Pluralsight in 2019 and became Pluralsight Flow.
+Pluralsight then sold Flow to Appfire in February 2025, making it the product's third owner.
 The GitPrime brand and standalone product no longer exist.
-Current users are on Pluralsight Flow, which has evolved significantly from the original GitPrime.
+Current users are on a product that has stagnated under two successive corporate owners, with a history of stack ranking that drove away senior engineering talent.

 Why doesn't CodePulse support GitLab or Bitbucket?